TiNredmc/IOLinky/README.md

 # IOLinky

 IOLinky is an attempt to implement an open-source bare-minimum working IO-Link device.
-This is the part of the undergraduate Automation engineering Co-operative education project at King Mongkut's Institute of Technology Ladkrabang (KMITL).
+This project is the part of the undergraduate Automation engineering Co-operative education project while working as R&D internship at Delta Electrnics (Thailand) PCL.
+From King Mongkut's Institute of Technology Ladkrabang (KMITL).

 **WARNING: THIS SOFTWARE IS NOT MEANT TO BE USED IN COMMERCIAL PRODUCT, I, THIPOK JIAMJARAPAN WILL NOT BE RESPONSIBLE FOR ANY FAILURES/MULFUNCTIONS CAUSED BY THE USE OF THIS SOFTWARE (OR ANY MATERIAL OF THIS PROJECT) IN THE COMMERCIAL PRODUCT, ESPECIALLY SAFETY-RELATED PRODUCT.
 USER WHO INSISTED TO USE THIS SOFTWARE IN COMMERCIAL PRODUCT WILL HAVE TO TAKE ALL THE RISK ON YOUR OWN.
 GOOD LUCK, YOU HAVE BE WARNED**

 The example application of the IOLinky is the 24 to 5 VDC buck converter, with the feature of input and output monitoring plus Efuse (I2t) implementation.

-Since the IOLinky goal is to implement the bare-minimum IO-Link compatible device.
+The original goal of IOLinky is to build the bare-minimum IO-Link compatible device.
+But the software stack is endded up working quite well.
+This will soon shifted from a single-use code to the library-code approach.
-Code portability is still not the main priority.
-But I'm trying my best to separate BSP and IO-Links stack into its own .c/.h file for easier porting.
 Contribution to project are appreciately welcome!

+# Acknowledgement

+This project was made possible by the generous support from these great individuals.
+ - **Mr. P. Haribabu**, RD Firmware engineer from **Delta Electronics (Thailand) PCL** for the internship opportunity and project supervision.
+ - **Mr. Steve Liang**, Technical engineer from **STMicroelectronics** for the IO-Link technical support.
+ - **Wurth Electronics (Thailand) Co., Ltd** for providing free component samples to be used in this project.
+ - **Assoc.Prof.Dr.
+Apinai Rerkratn** from Automation engineering department, school of engineering **KMITL**.

 # General Info